sio/homelab/ansible/README.md

 the old value is not removed but new one is appended to the end of kernel command line and will override the old one upon boot.

+### initrd - Manage initramfs modules

+The role accepts a list of modules as a variable and makes sure all of them are in initramfs.
+No reboot is performed, though.

 ### upgrade - Apply all package updates

 No reboot is performed, but a check and a handler may be added later.

 Currently only supports apt-based systems, but will do no harm on other